- Antique Diamonds

 - Famous Diamonds

-Antique cuts are like orphans looking for a new home.
+Antique cuts are angelic orphans looking for a new home.
 They are steeped in fascinating history and charming traditions.
 Antique diamonds bring us closer to our roots, filling us with a sense of belonging to a bygone era.

 Every antique diamond is unique.
 Their artisanal individuality makes up for mechanical precision.
 Antique diamonds were designed when candlelight was the primary source of indoor illumination, making them burst with intense fire.